Hiking Minnesota's North Shore

 Maps and information

-For details on hunting and the Superior Hiking Trail, see the SHTA web
+For details on hunting and the Superior Hiking Trail, see the SHTA website.

-For the 39-mile Duluth section of the Superior Hiking Trail, see Hiking in Duluth.
+For the Duluth section of the Superior Hiking Trail, see Hiking in Duluth.

 For places to stay, see Where to stay on Minnesota's North Shore.

 For help figuring out where the main attractions are, see North Shore by the mile.